RTEMS/rtems-docs/user/hosts/posix.rst

 -------

-The RTEMS Source Builder has been tested on FreeBSD 9.1, 10.3, 11 and 12 64bit version.
+The RTEMS Source Builder has been tested on FreeBSD 9.1, 10.3, 11 and 12 64bit versions.
 You need to install some ports.
 They are:

 .. code-block:: none

-  # cd /usr/ports
-  # portinstall --batch lang/python27
+  # pkg install -y python
+  # pkg install -y gsed

+FreeBSD's default C compiler is LLVM and installing the host's GCC compiler package may break building GCC.
+We recommend you do not install the GCC package and you use the default C compiler.

 If you wish to build Windows (mingw32) tools please install the following
 ports:

 .. code-block:: none

-  # cd /usr/ports
-  # portinstall --batch devel/mingw32-binutils devel/mingw32-gcc
-  # portinstall --batch devel/mingw32-zlib devel/mingw32-pthreads
+  # pkg install -y mingw32-binutils mingw32-gcc
+  # pkg install -y mingw32-zlib mingw32-pthreads

-The +zlip+ and +pthreads+ ports for MinGW32 are used for builiding a Windows QEMU.
+The *zlip* and *pthreads* ports for MinGW32 are used when builiding a Windows QEMU.

-If you are on FreeBSD 10.0 and you have pkgng installed you can use 'pkg install' rather than 'portinstall'.

-We recommend you run as root the following command to speed up Python 3's subprocess support:
+Check if your kernel has a ``/dev/fd`` directory.
+If it does not we recommend you run as root the following command to speed up Python 3's subprocess
+support:

 .. code-block:: none

   # mount -t fdescfs none /dev/fd

-This speeds up closing file descriptors when creating subprocesses.
+The support speeds up closing file descriptors when creating subprocesses.

 .. _NetBSD: